youyanggu/covid19_projections/infections-tracker.md

 The below [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) (R) estimates are what our model has learned for each state/region.
 While we present a single value for the purpose of this chart, our model actually uses a weighted range of R values to make its projections.
 The initial R<sub>0</sub> is the R value in early-to-mid March, right before states began implementing stay-at-home orders.
 We provide a longer explanation of how our model works [here](/model-details).

-One interesting thing to note is that the 5 states with the lowest initial R0 estimates also happen to be the 5 least densely-populated states in the US: Montana, North Dakota, South Dakota, Alaska, and Wyoming.
-Our model has zero knowledge of population density, yet it was able to indirectly deduce that from the R0.

-*Please note that this is merely an estimate.
-The true R values can vary widely, even day-to-day.*
+Please note that this is merely an estimate based on the data.
+The true R values can vary widely, even day-to-day.
+For example, California has a lower-than-expected R<sub>0</sub> partly because there is a significant time lag in their deaths reporting.
+While this does not significantly affect our projections (assuming the lag is consistent), it will result in a lower R estimate than the true value.

 {% include iframe_r_values.html %}